CSS beveled corners, take 2: a Sass Mixin

 :last-child

-and top left being10px
+and top left being 10px

 The logic:

-$background-color: unquote("#aaa"), // Background color, default `#aaa`
+// Background color, default `#aaa

-$corner-bevel: 20px, // Bevel amount, default 20px
+// Bevel amount, default 20p

-$corner-top-left-bevel: true, // Boolean, false = sharp corner
+// Boolean, false = sharp corne

-$corner-top-right-bevel: true, // Boolean, false = sharp corner
+// Boolean, false = sharp corne

-$corner-bottom-right-bevel: true, // Boolean, false = sharp corner
+// Boolean, false = sharp corne

 .module {